-Dealing with flight disruptions can be very annoying.
-However, the good news is that the European Union has regulations to support travelers when things don’t go as planned.
-If you’re taking a plane in the EU, it’s a good idea to be aware of these regulations.
-They can help you out if your flight is disrupted.
+Coping with flight issues can be quite upsetting.
+However, the good news is that the European Union has regulations to support travelers when things get messed up.
+If you’re flying in the EU, it’s wise to be aware of these protections.
+They can be useful if your flight goes off course.

 Passenger Rights under EU Regulation 261/2004